-Many visitors to Duncannon are hikers along the Appalachian Trail, which runs through the town on its way between Georgia and Maine.
+Many visitors hike through the Duncannon, PA for the Appalachian Trail, which runs through the town on its way between Georgia and Maine.
 And, while there’s definitely some great hiking to do in the area, there’s plenty to keep non-hikers busy as well.

 So, whether you’ve visiting the Harrisburg area for a vacation, hiking the Appalachian Trail, or just checking out a new area close to home, here are my top picks for things to do in Duncannon, Pennsylvania:

 The Old Sled Works